Grounded in the Tradition of Humanistic Psychology

 Although this Specialization is not designed to prepare graduates for licensure, many EHTP students are already clinicians seeking to expand their clinical skills without the limitations inherent in degree paths designed in an APA model.
 Students interested in licensure may combine a Specialization in EHTP with a doctoral degree from the School of Clinical Psychology.
 The EHTP Specialization also works closely with the Existential-Humanistic Institute, which offers a Certificate in the Foundations of Existential-Humanistic Practice through Saybrook.

-The EHTP Specialization offers a flexible, self-directed option for obtaining a master’s or doctoral degree in Psychology or Human Science.
+The EHTP Specialization offers a flexible, self-directed option for obtaining a master’s or doctoral degree in Psychology.
 Students are able to work closely with their advisor and mentor to develop a course path designed to meet their particular needs, interests, and vocational aspirations.

-From a clinical standpoint, applications of the EHTP approach apply to healthy people engaged in a lifelong journey toward self-knowledge as well as to individuals in psychosocial or spiritual distress.
+From an intrapsychic as well as interpersonal standpoint, applications of the EHTP approach apply to healthy people engaged in a lifelong journey toward self-knowledge as well as to individuals in psychosocial or spiritual distress.
 The course of instruction is designed to direct your attention toward the growth-oriented dimension of personality and to the role of higher states of consciousness in achieving psychological balance and transformation.

 Augmenting the usual offerings, which focus on behavior and cognition in psychology, we present dynamic theories that define personality as a total gestalt, in the context of a spectrum of states of consciousness beyond what are traditionally considered to be the psychopathic and the normal.
 These states reach into the realm of self-actualization and the transcendent.
 An emphasis on fostering humanistic and transpersonal principles in treatment and research is encouraged, because we believe they are an essential aspect of establishing a mental health system that serves the highest and best interests of humanity.